Philosophical zombie: Responses

 Galen Strawson argues that it is not possible to establish the conceivability of zombies, so the argument, lacking its first premise, can never get going.

 Chalmers has argued that zombies are conceivable, saying, "it certainly seems that a coherent situation is described; I can discern no contradiction in the description."

-Many physicalist philosophers have argued that this scenario eliminates itself by its description; the basis of a physicalist argument is that the world is defined entirely by physicality; thus, a world that was physically identical would necessarily contain consciousness, as consciousness would necessarily be generated from any set of physical circumstances identical to our own.
+Many physicalist philosophers have argued that this scenario eliminates itself by its description; the basis of a physicalist argument is that the world is defined entirely by physicality; thus, a world that is physically identical would necessarily contain consciousness, as consciousness would necessarily be generated from any set of physical circumstances identical to our own.

 The zombie argument claims that one can tell by the power of reason that such a "zombie scenario" is metaphysically possible.
 Chalmers writes, "From the conceivability of zombies, proponents of the argument infer their metaphysical possibility" and argues that this inference, while not generally legitimate, is legitimate for phenomenal concepts such as consciousness since we must adhere to "Kripke's insight that for phenomenal concepts, there is no gap between reference-fixers and reference (or between primary and secondary intentions)."

 That is, for phenomenal concepts, conceivability implies possibility.
 According to Chalmers, whatever is logically possible is also, in the sense relevant here, metaphysically possible.

 Another response is the denial of the idea that qualia and related phenomenal notions of the mind are in the first place coherent concepts.
 Daniel Dennett and others argue that while consciousness and subjective experience exist in some sense, they are not as the zombie argument proponent claims.
 The experience of pain, for example, is not something that can be stripped off a person's mental life without bringing about any behavioral or physiological differences.
 Dennett believes that consciousness is a complex series of functions and ideas.
 If we all can have these experiences the idea of the p-zombie is meaningless.

 Dennett argues that "when philosophers claim that zombies are conceivable, they invariably underestimate the task of conception (or imagination), and end up imagining something that violates their own definition".
-He coined the term "zimboes"—p-zombies that have second-order beliefs—to argue that the idea of a p-zombie is incoherent; "Zimboes think^{Z} they are conscious, think^{Z} they have qualia, think^{Z} they suffer pains—they are just 'wrong' (according to this lamentable tradition), in ways that neither they nor we could ever discover!".
+He coined the term "zimboes"—p-zombies that have second-order beliefs—to argue that the idea of a p-zombie is incoherent; "Zimboes think^{Z} they are conscious, think^{Z} they have qualia, think^{Z} they suffer pains—they are just 'wrong' (according to this lamentable tradition), in ways that neither they nor we could ever discover!"